-Like most people, you may not quite understand what your car insurance deductibles are and how they work.
-Plus, if you head down the road in Fayetteville, Arkansas and were in a wreck, you may not know exactly what you’d be expected to pay for damages.
+Like most people, you may not understand your car insurance deductibles and how they work.
+Plus, if you head down the road in Fayetteville, Arkansas, and are in a wreck, you may not know exactly what you’d be expected to pay for damages.
 That can be a scary thought, but never fear, G&G is here!
 Let’s solve the deal on deductibles.

 How does a car insurance deductible work?

-The two most common coverages that include deductibles are comprehensive and collision, but some states do use deductibles on personal injury protection or uninsured/underinsured motorist property damage.
-The same rules for deductibles apply for all forms of car insurance coverage.
+The two most common coverages that include deductibles are comprehensive and collision, but some states do use deductibles for personal injury protection or uninsured/underinsured motorist property damage.
+The same rules for deductibles apply to all forms of car insurance coverage.

 Is there a situation where I don’t pay my car insurance deductible?